Weekly ORVOAD Informational Update

 - Various trainings announced from Oregon State Fire Marshal’s Office

 Current Training Calendar on OEM Training Page: http://www.oregon.gov/oem/emresources/Pages/Training.aspx

 Please contact if you have any questions regarding training or need to send in your FEMA 119 forms for a specific course.

 Current Happenings & Items for Consideration

-- The most recent Legislative Bill Tracker Report is attached – many bills related to emergency preparedness, seismic risk & improvements, and changes within OEM.
+- The most recent Legislative Bill Tracker Report dated June 26, 2017 is attached.
 For more information on each bill and committee meetings, go to Workforce :: Your Government .
 You may also go here to search for bills by subject/key word.

 - 7/24-7/25 - Pacific NW Disaster Resilience Symposium, Portland Marriott Downtown, $195 for 8 plenary sessions, breakfast, lunches, and receptions.
 This symposium will provide attendees with the opportunity to interact face-to-face with elected officials and legislators participating in the PNW Economic Region Summit and increase awareness for important issues like Climate Change, Critical Infrastructure Interdependencies, Cybersecurity, and other key topics.
 Register here.

 - 8/3, 7-9PM – OMSI Science Pub: Total Solar Eclipse.
 OMSI Science Pub Calendar & Information